 It was not a command to destroy those with a different religious view, but applied only to those in the lands God gave them as He promised to the Patriarchs.

-By borrowing an atheist argument, the Muslim’s theological consistency collapses at this point because Allah prescribes death for “infidels” and Muhammad made it mandatory for those with different religious views to be killed.
+By borrowing an atheist argument, the Muslim’s theological consistency collapses at this point because Allah prescribes death for “infidels” both in the Quran and Hadiths.

 “Kill anyone who refuses to listen to a priest” (Deut.
 17:12-13)

-On the other hand, Muslims hold up Muhammad – a thug, rapist and assassin – as the “most perfect example” for mankind.
-In their convoluted mind, anyone who speaks against Muhammad must be killed but they then turn around to condemn the Bible for placing death penalty on people who do something similar!
-This is stunning hypocrisy.
+Interestingly, Muslims hold up Muhammad – a thug, rapist and assassin – as the “most perfect example” for mankind.
+In their convoluted reasoning, anyone who speaks against Muhammad must be killed, but they then turn around to condemn the Mosaic law for placing death penalty on people who rebel against priests!
+This is Himalayan hypocrisy.

 “Kill any false prophets” (Deut.
 18:20)